-Required Test Administrator Training Professional Development (PD) for Instruction Supplemental Training must Test A Traini st administrators pass the Required Administrator ng modules with re of 80% or r. a. b.
+Required Test Administrator Training Pr ofessional Development (PD) for Instruction • Supplemental Training a.
+All test administrators must pass the Required Test Administrator Training modules with a score of 80% or higher. a. b.
 All PD modules are strongly recommended.
-The modules support academic instruction for students who take the DLM alternate a. b.
-All supplemental training is strongly recommended.
-Supplemental training addresses a variety of DLM materials and mana delive al content for ging and ering the DLM nate assessment is ed. c. assessment.
+The modules support academic instruction for students who take the DLM alternate a. b. training is strongly recommended. b.
+Critical content for managing and delivering the DLM alternate assessment is covered. c. assessment.
 Most modules are created for students at the Target linkage level.
-Teachers who have C. system navigation topics.
-Supplemental training includes short helplet videos-typically one decido to offo admir self-d administrators e which format(s) er for new test histrator training: irected, ated, or both. students who take testlets at the lower linkage levels will need to adjust the module d. to five minutes long on one topic.
-A couple of longer presentations are also available. admir is self e.
-Test a not be turning test histrator training directed only. histrators will he able to deliver ts until training is G. available for students at the lowest linkage levels and for those with foundational presymbolic communication. a quiz. ssfully completed. e.
+Teachers who have c. system navigation topics. c.
+State administrators decide which format(s) to offer for new test administrator training: self-directed, facilitated, or both. d. students who take testlets at the lower linkage levels will need to adjust the module information for them.
+Several modules are d. to five minutes long on one topic.
+A couple of longer presentations are also available. d. e.
+All returning test administrator training is self-directed only.
+Test administrators will not be able to deliver u. available for students at the lowest linkage levels and for those with foundational presymbolic a quiz. testlets until training is successfully completed. e. communication.
 Watching the professional development modules